JoeyBrar/agentseal-mcp/README.md

 # agentseal-mcp

-MCP server for [AgentSeal](https://agentseal.io) - tamper-proof cryptographic audit trails for AI agents.
+MCP server for [AgentSeal](https://agentseal.io).
+Unalterable cryptographic audit trails for AI agents.

 Record everything your agent does with unalterable cryptographic proof.